lf-edge/eve/docs/SECURITY.md

 In addition, the LISP map server can provide ability to limit access to the mappings for certain EIDs based on the EID which is trying to look them up.

+## Disabling Remote Access

+EVE provides a mechanism to build an image with remote access disabled (edge-view and ssh), this can be done by configuring EVE when building an installer.
+Enabling remote access back requires access to the cloud controller to enable console keyboard access on the edge node, plus physical access to the edge node to issue `eve remote-access` command on the edge node.
+In addition changing remote access status from its initial value to anything else will result in change of PCR-14 value and subsequent failure in unsealing the vault key that needs to be handled using the cloud controller.
+Check [config document](CONFIG.md#eve-configuration) for more information.

 ## Details on keys and certificates

 These details are specified in [KEYS-AND-CERTS](KEYS-AND-CERTS.md).